factiii/stack/README.md

 ## Legacy Centralized Approach

-> **Note:** The centralized `infrastructure-config.yml` approach is still supported for backward compatibility but is not recommended for new setups.
+> **Note:** The centralized `core.yml` approach is still supported for backward compatibility but is not recommended for new setups.

 If you're using the legacy centralized approach:

-1. Configure `infrastructure-config.yml` with your servers and repos
+1. Configure `core.yml` with your servers and repos
-2. Store it as a GitHub variable `INFRASTRUCTURE_CONFIG`
+2. Store it in the repository root (commit it to the repo)
 3. Use the `setup-infrastructure.yml` workflow for initial setup
 4. Use the `rebuild-service.yml` workflow for deployments